Lunch-box/SimpleOrderRouting/Backlog.md

 # SOR Backlog

++ Review all the type to prevent from memory leak due to open event/callback subscriptions.
-+ Split the MarketGatewaysAdapter into various types.
++ Split the MarketGatewaysAdapter into various types
-+ Adds the investor adapter within the acceptance tests.
-+ Adds pic to explain the context/big picture.

 ---